-Sustainable cybersecurity starts very early, schools and academia is critical for sustainability
+Sustainable cybersecurity starts very early.
+Schools and academia are critical for sustainability.

 Sustainable cybersecurity is a crucial aspect of protecting our digital lives and ensuring the continued growth and development of technology.
 The most important aspect of sustainable cybersecurity is that it must be a continuous process, one that begins very early and is constantly evolving to keep pace with new threats and challenges.